 What are Yoga Road classes like?

 Yoga Road classes include flowing sequences and stationary postures that address strength, stretch and balance.
 This is all done within the central emphasis on the breath.
-The 90 minute classes finish with 20 minutes of relaxation technique and the recordings of the relaxations are available to students to use at home.
+The 90 minute classes finish with 20 minutes of relaxation technique.
 We generally work to a theme over a term so we can build up our resources and repertoire of poses and sequences.
 Students are encouraged to work as strongly or as gently as they wish, as yoga is very adaptable.
 Classes are small and friendly (max 10), cater for beginners and experienced students and emphasise safe progress and tailor to individual needs.

 Students are always encouraged to listen to their own bodies.
-Adjustments with permission are offered and props such as blocks, blankets and straps are used so the practice remains enjoyable while still providing a challenge.
+During COVID-safe conditions, adjustments are verbal only and provision of props such as mats, blocks, blankets and straps is limited.
+As much as is practical, students are encouraged to bring some of these props so the practice remains enjoyable while still providing a challenge.
+Please contact Sue for more information

 If you miss a class you are welcome to make it up in one of the other time slots with prior notice to the teacher and subject to a space being available.
 Yoga terms run during school terms.